tradingeconomics/tradingeconomics/Excel/README.md

 Message "DllRegisterServer in mscomct2.ocx succeeded." should appear.
 Information source http://stackoverflow.com/questions/15816014/how-to-install-mscomct2-ocx-file-from-cab-file-excel-user-form-and-vba.

-Download Trading Economics.xlam from https://github.com/ieconomics/open-api/raw/master/Excel/Trading%20Economics.xlam

 ### To activate an Excel add-in

+1. Download Trading Economics.xlam from https://github.com/ieconomics/open-api/raw/master/Excel/Trading%20Economics.xlam

-1. Click the File tab, click Options, and then click the Add-Ins category.
+2. In Excel workbook click the File tab, click Options, and then click the Add-Ins category.

-2. In the Manage box, click Excel Add-ins, and then click Go.
+3. In the Manage box, click Excel Add-ins, and then click Go.
 The Add-Ins dialog box appears.

-3. Click the Browse... button then find a Trading Economics.xlam file  and select it.
+4. Click the Browse... button then find a Trading Economics.xlam file  and select it.

-4. Click OK.
+5. Click OK.

 Information source https://support.office.com/en-us/article/Add-or-remove-add-ins-0af570c4-5cf3-4fa9-9b88-403625a0b460.